-There are several reasons why you should never clean your knives with a dishwasher.
+There are several reasons why you should never clean chef knives in a dishwasher:

-Your dishwasher’s water jets cause a fair amount of turbulence, which jostles your dishes a bit.
+Your dishwasher’s water jets cause a fair amount of turbulence, which jostles your dishes.
 This can cause your knife to bump into other utensils, which can damage the edge of the blade.
 When you pull your knife out of the dishwasher, it will be clean but chipped, scratched, and damaged.

 This is especially true of ceramic knives, which are known for their brittle nature.
 Just one cycle in the dishwasher will be enough to chip or even break these knives.
-You’ll be taking out your beautiful ceramic knives in pieces.
+You could be taking out your beautiful ceramic knives in pieces.

-Detergents also cause damage to your knives.
-They are abrasive (which is how they get your dishes clean) and can scratch knife blades.
+Detergents cause damage to your knives.
+They are abrasive, which is how they get your dishes clean.
+But these detergents can also scratch knife blades.

-Detergents are not just abrasive, they can also cause reactions which will damage your knives.
-When combined with the hot water, they can react to the steel in your knife’s blade.
-This may cause dull edges, discoloration, and stains, even on stainless steel blades.
+Detergents also cause chemical reactions that will damage your knives.
+When combined with the hot water, they can cause dull edges, discoloration, and stains, even on stainless steel blades.

-It’s not just your knives that could incur damage.
-Your dishwasher itself could become damaged, as well as your other dishes and even yourself.
+It’s not just your knives that could get damaged.
 The sharp edge of your knife will scratch and chip utensils, cups, plates, and other items inside the dishwasher while it’s being jostled around.
 You can also injure yourself when you reach into the dishwasher to unload it.

 The good news is, you don’t need a dishwasher to clean your knives.
 You don’t even need that much time or effort.
 All you need is hot water.
 You can use soap if you need to, but try to stay away from anything too abrasive.